a brown bear, bubble bath and a black brush illustrate an easy alliteration game for phonics for nursery

 Phonics nursery routines that develop alliteration

-At Little Learners, we worked hard to include alliteration into everyday phonics nursery routines.
+At Little Learners, we worked hard to include alliteration into everyday phonics nursery routines so the children got plenty of practise in a meaningful way.

 The staff were delighted that there was nothing extra to prepare, but the amount that the children were hearing alliteration increased.